Sarah Biren

 Who Is Most At Risk?

 While all demographics are at risk for developing mental health issues.
 Our youth of today is at a high risk.
-With the rate of divorce and family separation, stress from school, exposure to technology and social isolation – depression and anxiety can be experienced by our children, beginning at a young age.
+With the rate of divorce and family separation, stress from school, exposure to technology, and social isolation – depression and anxiety can be experienced by our children, beginning at a young age.

 We need to #BreakTheStigma and ensure that everyone knows that; it is ok to talk about your feelings and experiences; and it is ok to ask for help and seek the answers that aren’t given in school.
-Certain social media platforms that children are exposed to also greatly impact our health and well-being, certain apps have been linked to developing anxiety, depression, issues with self-identity and body image.
-YouTube was found to have the most positive impact – while Instagram, Snapchat, Facebook and Twitter all demonstrate negative effects overall on young people’s mindset and mental health [5].
+Certain social media platforms that children are exposed to also greatly impact our health and well-being, certain apps have been linked to developing anxiety, depression, and issues with self-identity and body image.
+YouTube was found to have the most positive impact – while Instagram, Snapchat, Facebook, and Twitter all demonstrate negative effects overall on young people’s mindset and mental health [5].

 There is no master guide to parenting, I honestly believe that being a parent has got to be the hardest job on the planet.
-In the case of anxiety, depression and mental health issues, there are signs to look for in your child or other children [3][6]:

 • Sadness or hopelessness